kira-pitman/javascript-carnival-2/inflate-the-unicorn/inflate-the-unicorn-README.md

 ## Stretch

-- Once a balloon is fully inflated, instead of an alert popping up, what else could happen? e.g. JS confetti animation :confetti_ball:
+- Once a balloon is fully inflated what else could happen? e.g. JS confetti animation :confetti_ball:

 - Would adding some sound effects to this process make it more interesting?
 What sound does a unicorn make?